 Although the drive from Denmark to Albany takes less than one hour, we spent three full days exploring this area.
 Along the coast, it is a succession of charming national parks or nature reserves.

-What are the best National Parks where to stop when driving from Denmark to Albany?
+What are the best National Parks for a break when driving from Denmark to Albany?
 Picking one favourite is hard.
 I cannot even choose the best beach.
 They all had something special.

 Here is my personal top 3 for stops on the road from Denmark to Albany: